-With four engine and four transmission choices, the 2013 Volkswagen Jetta has one of the most diverse powertrain lineups in the class.
+With four engine and four transmission choices, the Jetta has one of the most diverse powertrain lineups in the class.
 It ranges from the base S trim, which has a 115-horsepower, four-cylinder engine and a standard five-speed manual transmission, to the GLI model, which has a 200-horsepower, turbocharged four-cylinder engine and a standard six-speed manual transmission or optional dual-clutch automatic transmission.
-With the base engine, the Jetta gets an EPA-estimated 24/32 mpg, which is low for the class.
+With the base engine, the 2013 VW Jetta gets an EPA-estimated 24/32 mpg, which is low for the class.
 However, there’s also a turbocharged four-cylinder diesel engine that yields an impressive 30/42 mpg city/highway.
-Reviewers are thoroughly impressed with the GLI’s speed and agility, and say all trims except the base S have good power.
+Auto writers are thoroughly impressed with the GLI’s speed and agility, and say all trims except the base S have good power.
 Reviews of the Jetta's handling are mixed.
 Lower trims tend to be criticized for subpar handling, while upper trims earn praise for their agility.
 Keep in mind that the Jetta has a low reliability score for the class.

-Test drivers agree that one of the best things about the Jetta’s cabin is its size.
+Reviewers agree that one of the best things about the Volkswagen Jetta’s cabin is its size.
 They report that both the front and rear seats have plenty of head- and legroom for adults, making the Jetta one of the most spacious models in the class.
-Car reviewers also say that the Jetta’s trunk is large for an affordable small car.
+Reviewers also say that the 2013 Jetta’s trunk is large for an affordable small car.
 Auto writers are somewhat disappointed with the base model’s interior quality.
 Even though it’s the lowest trim, they expect it to be nicer since it’s a Volkswagen, whose vehicles are known for their upscale cabins.
 Higher trims, however, are made with nice materials, and reviewers say that the GLI model is particularly posh.
 Unlike its main rivals, the Jetta lacks standard features such as Bluetooth and an iPod interface.
 These features, as well as a navigation system and a Fender stereo, are available on upper trims.
 Most reviewers like the navigation and stereo systems.
 A few think the navigation system is a little confusing, and reviewers agree that the Fender stereo’s sound quality is excellent.